'It's just cruelty' | Local family fighting for answers after their dog was suddenly euthanized by shelter

 “They basically tried to blame my husband for everything and they have made up so many lies and stories about things we supposedly said that aren't true,” Bulfin said.

-The family has been seeking answers ever since, and said they have never received an apology, and in fact the department has been "very aggressive" toward them, according to Bulfin.
+The family has been seeking answers ever since, and told News 4 they have never received an apology, and the department has been "very aggressive" toward them.

 Kerry Obert says there’s no care or control within the St. Louis County’s Animal Care and Control Center.
 “Your job is to control animals and now mine is gone,” she said.